 Aldis Family Papers.
 Arthur Taylor Aldis and his son, Graham Aldis, were Chicago realtors in what became the firm of Aldis and Company.

 Budlong, Joseph R. Papers.
 Budlong was a florist in Chicago in the early 1900s.
-This collection is unprocessed, so please ask an archivist for details.

 Chicago Commuter Rail.
 This collection includes stereoscopes of a Metropolitan West Side Elevated Railroad station, a photograph published on a calendar sheet, acceptance and bond agreements for the Chicago City Railway Company with the City of Chicago, and bus schedules for the Chicago and West Town Railways, Inc.